 Cree 200 is a follow-up to Cree 100, which introduces Plains Cree (Y dialect) grammar and vocabulary.
 The course focuses on an introduction to storytelling and the four different categories of stories.
 More importantly, this course contains a vast amount of cultural content to be applied in daily life.
 This course will emphasize syllabic writings both in Roman orthography and syllabic forms.

-Pre-requisite: CREE 100
+ECON 100: MICROECONOMICS

-ECON 100 - MICROECONOMICS (3 CREDITS)
+(3 CREDITS)